pathbreak/deepvisualminer/Readme.md

     ./launch-tensorflow.sh
     ```

-    The optimized TensorFlow package is placed under `./shared/tensorflow/`.
+    Once built, the optimized TensorFlow package is placed under `./shared/tensorflow/`.

    ​

-4. Next, run `docker-deepvisualminer/build-image.sh` that builds or downloads other prerequisites.
+4. Next, run `docker-deepvisualminer/build-image.sh` for building or downloading other prerequisites.

    It builds Darkflow in a temporary container and downloads OpenCV detector data files:

    ```sh